mickeytheq/ZoopDocs/docs/FAQ.md

 ## My dropbox API key stops working after a while.
 Why is this?

 Dropbox’s API keys expire after a short period of time (~4 hours).
 To resolve this go into the dropbox app console and generate a new API key.
-I will explore making the dropbox authentication more sophisticated but feedback on how annoying this expiry is will help me prioritise it.
+Dropbox OAuth is now supported by Zoop where after the initial authentication keys are automatically refreshed.